Skip to main content

 Falling behind on your payments can leave a lasting, negative impact on your credit.
 That’s why the Consumer Financial Protection Bureau recommends reaching out to your creditors to explain your situation.

-“Don’t be shy about asking for help,” Waterman said.
+“Don’t be shy about asking for help,” Johnston said.
 “Many credit card companies are willing to work with you when you demonstrate a good faith effort.
 And this is even more true during COVID-19, when some are granting credit card debt forgiveness in certain specific situations.”

 Before you pick up the phone, you’ll want to be as prepared as you can be, she said.
 That includes reviewing your income and expenses in advance and figuring out how much you can reasonably afford to pay back each month.
 Be ready to explain why you can’t cover your minimum monthly payment(s), and when you think you might be able to resume doing so.